Kelly Ayotte: Committee assignments (114th Congress)

+Consideration for vice-presidential nomination

+Ayotte was mentioned as a possible running mate for Republican nominee Mitt Romney in the 2012 presidential election.
+Before the 2016 Republican Party presidential primaries, she was regarded as one of the most likely candidates if the Republican nominee selected a woman in order to balance the ticket against a Democratic ticket likely to be led by Hillary Clinton (the Democratic primary's front-runner).

-Awards
+Awards during Senate tenure

 During her time in the Senate, Ayotte received a number of awards for her legislative activity from various civic organizations and interest groups, including the National Retail Federation, CCAGW PAC, the AARP, Save the Children, the New Hampshire Veterans of Foreign Wars, the National Association of Police Organizations, and the Appalachian Trail Conservancy.

+Governor of New Hampshire
-After the Senate

-Ayotte has been named to several corporate boards of directors, including Caterpillar Inc., News Corp., BAE Systems, Boston Properties, Blink Health, Bloom Energy, and Blackstone Group.
+After the end of her Senate career in 2017, Ayotte worked primarily in the private sector, and was named to several corporate boards of directors, including those of Caterpillar Inc., News Corp., BAE Systems, Boston Properties, Blink Health, Bloom Energy, and Blackstone Group.
+After New Hampshire Governor Chris Sununu announced he would retire at the end of his term in 2024, Ayotte announced her candidacy for governor.
+Throughout the race, the election was considered a tossup, as neither Ayotte nor Democratic nominee Joyce Craig had a clear lead in polling.
+Ayotte won, 54% to 44%.

 Political positions

-Ayotte has been described as both a conservative Republican and a centrist.
-After her 2010 election, the Associated Press referred to Ayotte as "a conservative Republican" and two years later, NBC News described her "unique identity in the Senate as a Northeastern conservative Republican woman."
-She demonstrated centrist tendencies in her voting record, including working with Democrats on some issues.
+During her U.S. Senate term, Ayotte was described as both a conservative Republican and a centrist.
+After her 2010 election, the Associated Press called her "a conservative Republican", and two years later NBC News described her "unique identity in the Senate as a Northeastern conservative Republican woman."
+She demonstrated centrist tendencies in her voting record and worked with Democrats on some issues.
 The New York Times described her as a moderate Republican.
 The Lugar Center at Georgetown University ranked Ayotte as the 11th most bipartisan member of the U.S. Senate during the 113th Congress.
 The American Conservative Union gave her a 64% lifetime score and the progressive Americans for Democratic Action gave her a 35% score; the nonpartisan National Journal gave her a composite score of 67% conservative and 33% liberal based on her voting record.

+During her gubernatorial campaign, Ayotte expressed fiscally conservative positions, using the slogan "Don't Mass it up" to contrast her views "against more liberal Massachusetts to the south".
+She called herself a "strong conservative" while adding she would continue Sununu's legacy.
+Addressing voters after she was elected governor, she told those who did not vote for her that she was open to bipartisan cooperation.

+Donald Trump

+Ayotte initially backed Donald Trump's 2016 presidential bid before rescinding her endorsement before the election.
+She endorsed Trump's 2024 presidential bid.